vue-vine/vue-vine/packages/docs/design/spec.md

 ### Restricted TypeScript use case

-Although we use TypeScript, we still have some restrictions inside `.vite.ts` files:
+Although we use TypeScript, we still have some restrictions inside `.vine.ts` files:

 - All macros are only allowed to show inside Vine component function.